Skip to main content

 AI receptionists work for any business that receives inbound phone calls, but some industries see an outsized return:

-Trades and home services — Plumbers, electricians, and HVAC technicians are often on the tools when calls come in.
+Trades and home services, Plumbers, electricians, and HVAC technicians are often on the tools when calls come in.
 An AI receptionist captures job details, books quote appointments, and sends the information straight to their phone.
-Missed calls are the single biggest source of lost revenue for tradies.
+Missed calls are the single biggest source of lost revenue for trades businesses across Australia.

-Legal firms — Potential clients often call multiple firms and go with whoever answers first.
+Legal firms often lose potential clients to whichever firm answers first.
 An AI receptionist ensures every call is answered immediately, captures the nature of the enquiry, and qualifies the lead before passing it to a solicitor.

-Real estate agencies — Buyer and tenant enquiries come in at all hours.
-An AI receptionist can answer property questions, book inspections, and capture contact details for follow-up.
+Real estate agencies, Buyer and tenant enquiries come in at all hours.
+An AI receptionist for real estate agencies can answer property questions, book inspections, and capture contact details for follow-up.

 What should you look for in an AI receptionist provider?